silexphp/Silex/doc/cookbook/error_handler.rst

 Registering the ErrorHandler
 ----------------------------

-Fortunately, the `Symfony/Debug` package has an `ErrorHandler` that solves this issue.
+Fortunately, the ``Symfony/Debug`` package has an ``ErrorHandler`` class that solves this issue.
 It converts all errors to exceptions, and exceptions can be caught by Silex.

 You register it by calling the static ``register`` method::